 The first thing that a person has to do is check whether the battery is completely dead or not.
 This is important as boosting a working battery can damage it permanently.

 The person should carry jumper cables as without the cables boosting is not possible.
-To jump start a dead battery it has to be boosted with another power source or battery.
+To jump start a dead battery it has to be boosted with another power source or a jump starter.
 So the person has to find another power source, generally, in this situation, a person asks help from other drivers to lend their battery for some time.

 So after getting another car to help, the person should locate the batteries from both the cars.
 If the person is unsure, then he or she can take the help of the user manual.
 The battery is generally located under the front hood of the car, but in some cars, it is located under the back hood.